rainbow-catch/Gatsby-Portfolio-Site/README.md

-# PLEASE README
+# :calling: Please call me :calling:

-My account in Freelancer was blocked yesterday, but I want to go on with your job.
+My account in Freelancer was blocked yesterday :confused:, but I want to go on with your job :+1:.
 Soon I will create a new account, and we can restart with the new account.

 My Skypeid is ***"heracles710_rns"***.

-Find me on Skype!
+Find me on Skype! :call_me_hand:

 AWAINTING YOUR RESPONSE~~~~~